aminesoudassi/projet_devops/README.md

-## This Readme file is still not completed
+# This Readme file is still not completed

+# Projet Devops

+A brief description

+So this project is about installing two virtual machines and installe inside them docker, docker compose, and run a small application inside them using ansible

 ## Roadmap of using this project

 - I installed Vagrant from this link for windows https://www.vagrantup.com/ and after that verifie the installation using this command inside the cmd.